 Understanding Trip.com Group's Unusual Options Activity

-On Thursday, shares of Trip.com Group (NASDAQ:TCOM) saw unusual options activity.
-After the option alert, the stock price moved down to $31.36.
+Trip.com Group (NASDAQ:TCOM) shares experienced unusual options activity on Monday.
+The stock price moved down to $29.21 following the option alert.

 - Sentiment: BEARISH